 - Fetus Terrible: Vampire fetuses are deadly to their mothers.

 - Gender-Blender Name: Zillah is a Biblical, female name used for a male vampire.

 - Jumped at the Call: Nothing is thrilled to be a vampire, and the only thing he's mournful about is his lack of fangs.
-Actually, most of the vampires are shown to enjoy their powers and near-immortality, or at least are reigned to it.
+(Actually, most of the vampires are shown to enjoy their powers and near-immortality, or at least are resigned to it.)

 - Luke, I Am Your Father: Christian reveals that Zillah is Nothing's biological father.

 - Karma Houdini: Steve never gets arrested for raping Ann.
 Also, Nothing never gets any kind of comeuppance for helping the trio kill Laine, despite the fact that he was supposedly his best friend.
 He never even seemed to feel sad.

 - Lecherous Licking: Arkady licks Ghost's eyelashes, much to his dismay.